 Prior to becoming an attorney, Michael graduated from the Defense Language Institute in Monterey, California, and served as a Russian Linguist for the United States Navy.
 He is a veteran of Desert Storm/Desert Shield and is a recipient of the Naval Achievement Medal.
 He has extensive experience in the construction industry working for his family’s business prior to law school.
 During law school at the University of Florida in Gainesville, he worked for a year as a judicial clerk under JCC Ohlman.

-When Michael is not working he enjoys carpentry, fishing, and spending time with his wife Elizabeth, their one year old son, Mason, and their three rescue dogs.
+When Michael is not working he enjoys carpentry, fishing, and spending time with his wife Elizabeth, their son, Mason, and their three rescue dogs.